-The information on the use of land, forest and water resources, ambient air protection, protected areas, natural disasters and environmental violations is presented in this statistical publication, "Natural Resources and Environmental Protection of Georgia".
-The publication also includes methodological explanations and information from different reference and scientific sources.
+Statistical publication "Natural Resources and Environmental Protection of Georgia" presents information on the use of land, forest and water resources, ambient air protection, protected areas, natural disasters and environmental violations.
+It also includes methodological explanations and information from different reference and scientific sources.

-The preparation of this publication is based on the growing interest of a wide range users, however, the information collected in it, presents the best way of policy planning at local or global levels.
+The preparation of this publication is based on the growing interest of a wide range of users, however, the information collected in it, presents the best way of policy planning at local or global levels.
 In addition, the need to produce environmental indicators is related to the most important issues of global policy, such as climate change and environmental security.

-The data in the publication reflects the natural resources of Georgia and developed trends of environmental activities in 1995-2017 years.
+The data in the publication reflects the natural resources of Georgia and developed trends of environmental activities in 2000-2018.